Unidata/siphon/docs/index.rst

 Siphon
 ======

-Siphon is a collection of Python utilities for downloading data from Unidata data technologies.
-Siphon's current functionality focuses on access to data hosted on a `THREDDS Data Server`__.
+Siphon is a collection of Python utilities for downloading data from remote data services.
+Much of Siphon's current functionality focuses on access to data hosted on a `THREDDS Data Server`__.

 __ https://www.unidata.ucar.edu/software/thredds/current/tds/